 What does a professional painter want in deck protection?
 One and done baby.
 Wow, a no-maintenance deck treatment.
 I’m so happy that my paint store buddy recommended this to me—I had no idea of the existence of this type of one-time-only spray wood stain.

 You want this for your deck, Luke Skywalker.
-This is the droid you are looking for…the force is strong in this deck treatment.
-It’s more than stain—it’s not really a true ‘stain’, just better, Luke.
+This is the droid you are looking for.
+The force is strong in this deck treatment.
+It’s more than stain—it’s not really a true ‘stain’, just better, Master Yoda.

 I’ll review the spray wood stain that I used:

 Eco Wood Treatment, is a once-in-a-lifetime preservative: low effort, low cost, great protection.
-Really, there is no downside, except maybe that colors are limited.
+Really, there is no downside, except maybe that colors are limited to 4.
+I spray it with this insecticide sprayer., more below about this.

 I view this type of deck treatment as being like the factory green/brown “pressure treated” wood treatment.
-Amazing story in my short video at the bottom.
+A remarkable story on this treatment in my short video at the bottom.

 The photo shows my deck just after treatment (Silvery Patina color): we had a 20-year-old deck of the ‘green’ pressure treated wood that was totally faded but still tight.
 You can see where we had a knot fall out some years ago and how I replaced it with a plug of the green treated lumber.
 In the photo at the top, it has aged 2 years: looking good.

-I’ll probably re-treat my deck every 5 years with the same product because I know what it means to replace a deck: this is so low-cost compared to replacing my deck!
+I’ll probably re-treat my deck every 5 years with the same product for mental insurance…because I know what it means to replace a deck: this is so low-cost compared to replacing my deck!

 Colors for this spray wood stain: